 - Words: All real numbers.

-However, it's crucial to consider the context of the problem.
+That said, it's crucial to consider the context of the problem.
 In real-world applications, the domain of a linear function might be restricted based on practical considerations.

 Another scenario involves piecewise linear functions.
 These are functions defined by different linear equations over different intervals of the domain.
 For instance: